 - Lumbar puncture may be needed to exclude nonfocal CNS infections.

-If the history is significant for chronic (long-term) alcohol abuse, serum or urine alcohol levels may be elevated.
+If the history is significant for chronic (long-term) alcohol misuse, serum or urine alcohol levels may be elevated.

 CT head scan may be useful in the acute phase, but is less sensitive than MRI.
 Diffusion-weighted imaging (an enhanced view based on local water diffusion properties) can improve MRI sensitivity.